greg7mdp/rippled/docs/sidechain/spec.md

   `XChainCreateAccountCommit` will fail.
 May only be present on XRP to XRP sidechains.
 Optional.

 * Bridge: Door accounts and assets.
-See `STBridge` above.
+See `STXChainBridge` above.
 Required.

 * XChainClaimID: A counter used to assign unique "chain claim id"s in the `XChainCreateClaimID` transaction.
 Required.